 A cream or gel

-Topical treatments (meaning you apply them to the skin) are useful if you have a lot of small actinic keratoses where you would otherwise need repeated freezing to get rid of them all.
+Topical treatments (meaning they are applied directly to the skin) are useful where there are a lot of small actinic keratoses which would otherwise need repeated freezing to get rid of them all.
 Creams, gels (water-based) and ointments (greasier) are available.

 - One type of gel contains an anti-inflammatory medicine called diclofenac.
 Usually at least three months of treatment is needed.
-Side-effects may include itching and a rash.
+Side-effects may include itching, redness and a rash.

 - Another cream which is sometimes used contains a medicine called fluorouracil.
 This kills the abnormal cells and fresh normal skin grows back.
 This cream is usually applied for 3-4 weeks but it can cause significant (but temporary) inflammation, soreness and blistering of surrounding skin.
 Fluorouracil cream is often used if someone has several actinic keratoses.